 The PIC is incorporated and domiciled in the Republic of South Africa.
 It is a schedule 3B state-owned entity as defined in the PFMA.
 The Company provides asset management services primarily to public sector entities.
-It operates principally in South Africa, but also invests offshore and within the rest of the African continent.
+It operates principally in South Africa, but also invests offshore and within the continent.

-The Company's Annual Financial Statements for the financial year ended 31 March 2021, were authorised for issue in accordance with a resolution passed by the Board of Directors on 27 August 2021.
+The Company's Annual Financial Statements for the financial year ended 31 March 2022, were authorised for issue in accordance with a resolution passed by the Board of Directors on 05 August 2022.